-How to Start a Professional Organizer Business Plan
+How to Start an Organizing Business Plan

 Do you think of yourself as an organizer?
 For instance, are you naturally tidy?
 In addition, do you enjoy storing everything in a neat place?
 Likewise, do you view cleaning up as an opportunity to refresh a space?